Regulating Vapes: Are E-Cigs Safer Now?

-As noted by TorHoerman Law, the ban is limited to non-tobacco flavors only, so that adult smokers trying to quit cigarettes still have the option to switch to e-cigarettes.
+The federal ban on vaping products is limited to non-tobacco flavors only, so that adult smokers trying to quit cigarettes still have the option to switch to e-cigarettes.
 This is the original goal of the e-cigarette and the new rule helps support it while preventing and reducing youth tobacco product use.

-Juul Labs Inc. is the company behind JUUL e-cigarettes, also known as vapes.
+Juul Labs Inc. is the company that created the immensely popular JUUL e-cigarettes.
 These battery-operated pod devices can deliver an exceptionally potent dose of nicotine to their users.

 Many of the e-cigarette lawsuits filed claim that JUUL pods are providing nicotine doses several times higher than allowed when compared to normal cigarettes.
 Higher levels of nicotine result in increased addictiveness and has led to a vaping addiction.
 This also poses a serious health risk as Nicotine itself is a carcinogen.

-Even the U.S. Surgeon General has said in a statement that there is an “e-cigarette epidemic among youth.”
+The U.S. Surgeon General has stated about e-cigarettes that there is an “e-cigarette epidemic among youth.”

 It’s no surprise Juul and e-cigarette lawsuits are being filed, especially when studies have linked Juul & nicotine use to a number of adverse health risks including: